-Another example is the UK-wide sharing between NPAs that SDNPA has championed through the National Parks UK (NPUK) 'Working Together' initiative which has already generated considerable savings, as well as providing a seamless route for the exchange of best practice between National Parks in the form of the

-Electronic Learning Management Service e-learning portal, which has now been adopted by II authorities.
-Such linkages between NPAs increase efficiency, share best practice and strengthen the collective profile but there is much further to go.
+Another example is the UK wide sharing between NPAs that SDNPA has championed through the NPUK "Working Together" initiative.
+This has already generated considerable savings, as well as providing a seamless route for the exchange of best practice between National Parks in the form of the ELMS e-learning portal, which has now been adopted by II authorities.
+Such linkages between NPAs increase efficiency, spread best practice and strengthen the collective profile but there is much further to go.

-SDNPA is in the process of extending joint working to our local 'family' of AONBs (see Q20).
-We have a strong shared agenda with our neighbouring AONBs and they are keen to work with us to develop subregional landscape-led partnerships.
-This might include the provision of active support to neighbouring AONBs, that struggle to find sufficient resources, with the aim of developing a bigger, better and more joined up natural capital and green infrastructure strategy spanning the south east.
+SDNPA is in the process of extending joint working to our local "family" of AONBs (see Q20).
+We have a strong shared agenda with our neighbouring AONBs and they are keen to work with us to develop sub-regional landscape led partnerships.
+This might include the provision of active support to neighbouring AONBs that struggle to find sufficient resources with the aim of developing a bigger, better and more joined up natural capital and green infrastructure strategy spanning the south east.

-This new collaborative model presents an exciting vision for the future of National Parks as the best places for nature, connected to each other and to the surrounding AONBs through wildlife and landscape corridors, to enhance the environment, improve biodiversity and increase resilience to climate change.
-This would encourage greater interest and engagement from the urban communities that are scattered amongst this network since they would be part of a network with 'their' National Parks and AONBs.
+This new collaborative model presents an exciting vision for the future of National Parks as the best places for nature, connected through wildlife and landscape corridors to each other and to the surrounding AONBs to enhance the environment, improve biodiversity and increase resilience to climate change.
+This would encourage greater interest and engagement from the urban communities that are scattered amongst this network since they would be part of a network with "their" National Parks and AONBs.

-A more local existing example is the UNESCO designated Living Coast biosphere initiative which works with the SDNPA and is centred on the City of Brighton and Hove and includes much of the eastern section of National Park, the surrounding towns with a total population of about 350,000, as well as the marine area.
+A more local existing example is the UNESCO designated "Living Coast" biosphere initiative which works with the SDNPA and is centred on the City of Brighton and Hove and includes much of the eastern section of National Park, the surrounding towns with a total population of about 350,000, and the marine area.

-Review question 17: What views do you have on their efforts to involve people from all parts of society, to encourage volunteering and improve health and well-being?
+17. What views do you have on their efforts to involve people from all parts of society, to encourage volunteering and improve health and well-being?

-The South Downs National Park is an inspirational landscape and is uniquely placed to take people on a journey from awareness to accessing and enjoyment, and on to taking an active role in caring for it through volunteering and other activities.
+The South Downs National Park is an inspirational landscape and is uniquely placed to take people on a journey from awareness to accessing and enjoyment, and then to taking an active role in caring for it through volunteering and other activities.
 Taking people on that journey has multiple benefits that are proven to have a significant impact on individuals' health and well-being.

 However, the current profile of visitors to the SDNP is skewed and despite specific, targeted interventions, there are certain groups of society that remain under-represented.
-In addition, and despite best intentions, the NPA, its staff and volunteers, are not yet representative of the wider demographic of the areas and communities around it.
+In addition, and despite best intentions, the National Park Authority, its staff and volunteers, are not yet representative of the wider demographic of the areas and communities around it.

-To date, the SDNPA has been very successful in interventions to promote equality of access to these underrepresented groups with targeted inclusion projects including empowering community champions, creating youth volunteering ambassadors and providing a school travel grant specifically aimed at schools in areas of deprivation.
+To date, the SDNPA has been very successful in targeted interventions to promote equality of access to these under-represented groups with targeted inclusion projects including empowering community champions, creating youth volunteering ambassadors and providing a targeted school travel grant for schools from areas of deprivation.
 While there may be a significant impact for those individuals there is no sustainable overall impact and more can be done to mainstream opportunities for engagement from people across all parts of society.